dmmulroy/tsc.nvim/README.md

 Then run `:PlugInstall` to install the plugin.

+For an enhanced UI/UX experience, it is recommended to install the [nvim_notify](https://github.com/rcarriga/nvim-notify) plugin as well.
+This plugin is optional, and the tsc-neovim-plugin will work without it.

 ## Setup

 To set up the plugin, add the following line to your `init.vim` or `init.lua` file: